Proudly sponsored by:

 Cash Martinez Production Assistant

 Cash Martinez, Production Assistant, is absolutely thrilled to be back with NMYA where his love and knowledge of theatre began at age 9.
 He is passionate to teach and share his skills to the next generation of artists.
 A local ABQ performer, you may have seen him in the following productions: Next to Normal, “Gabe” (The Desert Rose Playhouse); CLUE: On Stage, “Wadsworth”(Hold the Applause Productions); and most recently Miss Bennet: Christmas at Pemberley, “Arthur”(The Adobe Theater).
 Besides acting, Cash has music directed for Hold the Applause Productions’ Mary Poppins JR and has also directed I Acts such as Dinner With the MacGuffins.
 He is currently enrolled at the University of New Mexico working towards his Business Administration degree.
 Besides school and theatre, Cash works as an Assistant Manager at Dion’s and in his free time enjoys singing, cooking, playing piano, and spending time with his loved ones.
-He would like to give thanks to God for the countless blessings He provides him, to Rachel Ribeiro and Natalie Hadley for the opportunity given and for their mentorship, and to the kids who have put in such hard work into this production.

 • Jacqueline Chavez